Mersey to Med 2017

 On November 27th 2016 Baby Elsie passed away at exactly a month old.

-Her parents wish to make a legacy in her name and this is how they intend to do so…
+We Wanted to make a legacy in Elsie’s name and this is what we did!…

 A one thousand mile journey by Horse and wagon.